-A State Services Commission investigation found the staff were hurt, humiliated and forced out of their jobs after raising concerns about Harrison.
+A State Services Commission investigation found the staff were hurt, humiliated and forced out of their jobs too early after raising concerns about Harrison.

 Chief Ombudsman Peter Boshier, whose office can also assist whistleblowers and offer them protection, said the report showed the system was sub-standard and inadequate.

 "People who feel that there is wrong[doing] need to easily know that they can complain and that they won't be disadvantaged; there are meant to be processes that agencies have widely publicised and made available and they're not doing it."

 Public Service Association Acting Secretary Kerry Davis said the report shed much-needed light on what happened.

 "We think it's horrendous that that sort of culture existed there and that they could make complaints and for them to be gone uninvestigated until this report was done."

 She said there was a lack of awareness among public sector staff about the legal protections they had if they did want to speak up with concerns.